shagar619/MongoDB-Mongoose/README.md

 5. **Update Operators**: Used to modify existing documents.

    - `$set`: Sets the value of a field
-   - `$unset`: Removes a field
+   - `$unset`: Removes the specified field from a document.
-   - `$inc`: Increments the value of a field
+   - `$inc`: Increments the value of the field by the specified amount.
    - `$push`: Adds an element to an array
-   - `$pull`: Removes an element from an array
+   - `$pull`: Removes all array elements that match a specified query.
-   - `$addToSet`: Adds an element to an array only if it does not already exist
+   - `$addToSet`: Adds elements to an array only if they do not already exist in the set.
    - `$pop`: Removes the first or last element from an array
-   - `pullAll`: Removes all matching values from an array.
+   - `$pullAll`: Removes all matching values from an array.
-   - `rename`: Renames a field
+   - `$rename`: Renames a field
-   - `$currentDate`: Sets the value of a field to the current date
+   - `$currentDate`: Sets the value of a field to current date, either as a Date or a Timestamp.
-   - `min`: Only updates the field if the specified value is less than the existing field value.
+   - `$min`: Only updates the field if the specified value is less than the existing field value.
-   - `max`: Only updates the field if the specified value is greater than the existing field value.
+   - `$max`: Only updates the field if the specified value is greater than the existing field value.
+   - `$mul`: Multiplies the value of the field by the specified amount.
+   - `$setOnInsert`: Sets the value of a field if an update results in an insert of a document.
+Has no effect on update operations that modify existing documents.
+   - `$`: Acts as a placeholder to update the first element that matches the query condition.
+   - `$[]`: Acts as a placeholder to update all elements in an array for the documents that match the query condition.
+   - `$[<identifier>]`: Acts as a placeholder to update all elements that match the `arrayFilters` condition for the documents that match the query condition.
+   - `$each`: Modifies the `$push` and `$addToSet` operators to append multiple items for array updates.
+   - `$position`: Modifies the `$push` operator to specify the position in the array to add elements.
+   - `$slice`: Modifies the `$push` operator to limit the size of updated arrays.
+   - `$sort`: Modifies the `$push` operator to reorder documents stored in an array.

 #### Examples of Update Operators